KQM-git/TCL/general-mechanics/resources-and-efficiency.md

 * Crabs that you approach and fail to pick up will respawn after leaving their render distances and coming back.
 * There exists an investigation daily limit of 100.
 After that, you cannot "investigate" to pick up items anymore.
 This limit resets at daily reset.
   * It is possible to go beyond this number by not leaving the rendered zone after picking up the 100th investigation spot.
+  * As of Patch 2.5, the theoretical maximum is 184 investigation spots.
+For more information, see this [Vault Entry](../evidence/general-mechanics/resources-and-efficiency.md#multiple-artifact-clusters-after-100).
 * There is a random event daily limit of 10.
 After that, you receive no reward when completing random events that day.

 ### Artifact Drop Spots